AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

         clickMeButton.disabled = false;
     ```

 1. Next, you're going to need to configure your new add-on project to use webpack, since it's required to bundle the Spectrum Web Components properly.
-This requires a webpack config file and some additional updates to your `package.json`:
+This requires a `webpack.config.js` file and some additional updates to your `package.json`:

     First, add a new file named `webpack.config.js` to the root of your add-on project and copy in the code from below (or, alternatively, copy it in from [the provided starter project](https://github.com/hollyschinsky/bingo-card-generator-starter/blob/master/webpack.config.js)):